Approximately 42 million Americans lack access to reliable, high-speed broadband services today, including 39% of rural Americans.

 BEAD Funding Timeline

-At this point, most states and territories have an approved BEAD Volume Il proposal.
-For this blog, we will walk through the BEAD funding timeline beginning with funding distribution, which is happening soon or has recently happened depending on state volume II approval. .
+At this point, most states and territories are in the pre-qualification period.
+For this blog, we will walk through the BEAD funding timeline beginning with funding distribution.

 Although the dates will be different by state, every state has to follow the same steps, outlined below: